tayelemma/React-Ecommerce/report.md

 * Presentation day: 01/27/2023

 ## Jan 17, 2023
-* Yesterday: Design the project overall specifications for user interface(all users), admin-panles(admin) Additionly, Chose which framwork and styling to use.
+* Yesterday: Design the project overall specifications for user interface(all users), admin panles(admin).
+Additionly, Chose React framwork and bootstrap styling to use.
 * Today: 01/17/2023 at 10:15Am Discuss about the final project specifications.
 * Block: N/A

-# Jan 18, 2023
+## Jan 18, 2023
+* Yesterday: Design the backend schemas and determine my front-end components and screens.
+* Today: Plan to create react-app and Plan work on backend and test the api end-point on postman.
+* Block: N/A